free-audio/clap/README.md

 The two most important objects are `clap_host` and `clap_plugin`.

-[src/plugin-template.c](src/plugin-template.c) is a very minimal plugin which demonstrates how to wire a CLAP plugin.
+[src/plugin-template.c](src/plugin-template.c) is a very minimal example which demonstrates how to wire a CLAP plugin.

 ## Entry point